-The post-fire debris flow infrastructure vulnerability project is developed by ASU's Resilient Infrastructure Lab in partnership with UCLA's Institute of Transportation Studies.
-The project has focused on developing innovative methods for assessing the vulnerability of roadways and other infrastructure to wildfires and post-fire debris flows.
+The fire and post-fire debris flow infrastructure vulnerability project is developed by ASU's Resilient Infrastructure Lab.
+The project is focused on developing innovative methods for assessing the vulnerability of roadways and power infrastructure to wildfires and post-fire debris flows.
 Case studies have focused on California and Arizona.
-The research has produced a first-of-its-kind probabilistic assessment of roadway infrastructure post-fire debris flow risk, considering not only the likelihood of additional fires, but also precipitation and the characteristics of watersheds that ultimately lead to debris flows that impact stormwater management systems.
-Efforts are underway to expand the work to other infrastructure including railways and power transmission.
+The research has produced first-of-its-kind probabilistic assessments of roadway and power infrastructure fire and post-fire debris flow risk, considering the likelihood of fires and precipitation today and under climate change futures, and the characteristics of watersheds.

 The 30-meter digital elevation model (DEM) provides the slope, ruggedness, and elevation range of topographical features.
 The DEM is also used to derive the stream networks and the watershed boundaries.